AI4University/data_ingest/Horizon Work Programmes/horizon_work_programmes.md

 # Horizon Work Programmes Ingest
-Jupyter Notebook for automatize the dataset creation for the Horizon Work Programmes
+Jupyter Notebook for the dataset creation for the Horizon Work Programmes

 **Two Options of Use:**
 * Enabling the loop: